snowplow/dbt-snowplow-mobile/docs/markdown/snowplow_mobile_overview.md

 - Screen Views: Aggregates event level data to a screen view level, on `screen_view_id`.
 - Sessions: Aggregates screen view level data to a session level, on `session_id`.
 - Users: Aggregates session level data to a users level, on `device_user_id`.
+- User Mapping: Provides a mapping between user identifiers, `device_user_id` and `user_id`.
+This can be used for session stitching.

 The 'standard' modules can be thought of as source code for the core logic of the model, which Snowplow maintains.
 These modules carry out the incremental logic in such a way as custom modules can be written to plug into the model's structure, without needing to write a parallel incremental logic.
 We recommend that all customisations are written in this way, which allows us to safely maintain and roll out updates to the model, without impact on dependent custom sql.